 What do the targets look like?

-Field archery targets have a yellow centre, scoring 6 (inner ring) and 5 (outer ring).
+Field archery targets often have a yellow centre, scoring 6 (inner ring) and 5 (outer ring).
 Followed by 4, 3, 2, 1 in black.
 There are four different size target faces in field, 80cm, 60cm, 40cm and 20cm in diameter, for different distances.

 3D archery is very different to target and field archery.
 You won’t be aiming at the centre of the target.
 There are scoring rings on the animal that correspond to different scores.
-Scoring depends on the competition with each arrow worth 0, 5, 8, 10, 12 or 14 points or 5, 8, 10 and 11.
-If you hit anywhere on the body, you get 5 points.
-8 points for the outer ring, 10 inner ring and 12 for top or bottom centre rings and 14 for the bonus ring.

 It depends on the competition but can be just one arrow per target or two or three depending on each tournament's rules.
-Over the day you might shoot 30 arrows, plus more in a final if there is one.

 Tournaments are organised by clubs with most archers joining Archery GB or a field archery society.